Chapter Introduction

 Will You surely be to me like an unreliable stream,

-Jeremiah presents dilemma of God's word, it is sweet and rejoicing but with it comes judgment for the condemnation sin brings.
-The pain and would come from sin in life and this world; sin that becomes more evident when filled with God's word.
+Jeremiah presented the dilemma of God’s word.
+It is sweet and rejoicing, but with it comes judgment for the condemnation sin brings.
+The pain would come from sin in life and this world, sin that becomes more evident when filled with God’s word.

-The book wasn't forced on John.
+The book wasn’t forced on John.
 He had to get it and take it for himself.
 The Lord is very polite and respectful of your free will.
-How often we exercise that free will and keep the word at a distance only to complain later about not understanding the Lord, what He's doing or why we feel distant from him.
+How often do we exercise that free will and keep the word at a distance only to complain later about not understanding the Lord, what He’s doing, or why we feel distant from him?

 At ninety something years old, on a barren rock of an island, in a vision, John took the book and ate it.
 It was sweet because it contained God’s words.
 He didn’t just acknowledge it, agree with it or read it once in a while.
 He didn't measure it, weight it or consider it.
 In obedience, he ate it, put it in him, through him, made it part of him.
 In return, it would come out in every part of his life.